saucelabs/sauce-school/codelabs/Module2_APITesting.md

 In the previous step, we encountered a common authentication error, **[HTTP: 401](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401)**, because we didn't send the `username` and `accesskey` that Sauce Labs requires to communicate with their API.

-To fix this error, we'll need to add our [Sauce Labs Account Credentials](https://app.saucelabs.com/user-settings) as a [Basic Authentication Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
+To fix this error, we'll need to add our [Sauce Labs account credentials](https://app.saucelabs.com/user-settings) as a [Basic Authentication Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).

 1. Navigate back to the **Tests** page and click to edit the test you created.
    <img src="assets/apif-mod2/01/goBackTests.png" alt="API Fortress: Go back to the tests page" />